a-karma/Bogor_Workshop/DAY_1/Session1.md

 In order to make this sequence available to the for loop, so that the machine will know when to stop, we use the bash syntax `$(command)` which roughly speaking means "insert here the output of the command in brackets".

 We then used the iterator (i) to name our directories.
-Because at each iteration i is going to assume a different value, we used the standard notation for variables in our mkdir command: $i.
+Because at each iteration i is going to assume a different value, we used the standard notation for variables in our mkdir command: `$i`.

 Now let's look at what we have done: to list the content of a directory use the command `ls`.